Want to know a cool fact? Women are the fastest-growing demographic in gun ownership.

 And if you can’t find one, don’t be afraid to use those very same resources to start your own!

-This list covers a bunch of different resources, but it’s definitely not an exhaustive guide.
+This list covers a bunch of different resources for female gun owners, but it’s definitely not an exhaustive guide.

-We’re pretty lucky these days: there are more gun resources for women than ever and as more appear, they embolden and inspire other organizations and individual women to create and share their own resources.
+We’re pretty lucky these days.
+There are more gun resources for women than ever and as more appear, they embolden and inspire other women to create and share their own resources.

 And the best part is that most of them are primarily or exclusively run by women, so you can support other women while helping yourself.